core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request (see {{intermediaries-e2e-security}}).
 However, unlike the case considered in {{intermediaries-e2e-security}} where the ticket request is not a deterministic request, the client does not include a Listen-to-Multicast-Responses Option in the phantom request sent to the proxy.

 6. Unlike for the case considered in {{intermediaries-e2e-security}}, here the proxy does not know that the request is exactly a ticket request for subscribing to multicast notifications.
-Thus, the proxy simply forwards the ticket request to the server as it normally does for any request.
+Thus, the proxy simply forwards the ticket request to the server like it normally would.

 7. The server receives the ticket request, which is a deviation from the case where the ticket request is not a deterministic request and stops at the proxy (see {{intermediaries-e2e-security}}).
 Then, the server recognizes the phantom request among the stored ones, through a byte-by-byte comparison of the incoming message minus the transport-related fields (see {{deterministic-phantom-Request}}).
 Consequently, the server does not perform any Group OSCORE processing on it.